XPsalter/Web-API-Assigment-1/README.md

 ## How to Run

+0. ENSURE YOU HAVE NODEMON OR NODE.JS AS THOSE ARE NECESSARY FOR IT TO RUN
+1. Download the files in the Github
-1. Open the folder in integrated terminal
+2. Open the folder in integrated terminal
-2. Open a terminal and run "nodemon app.js"
+3. Open a terminal and run "nodemon app.js" or "node app.js"

 The following is the app.js file from which the main interface is run
 ```js